haiku/website/content/guides/building/pre-reqs.md

 Once you have installed XCode and the command line tools as well as agreed to the end user license you can install the prerequisite software either by using MacPorts or by using Homebrew.

+**To install the prerequisite software using Homebrew:**

+1. Install <a href="http://brew.sh/">Homebrew</a> using the ruby command line installer provided on the linked page.
+2. Next install the prerequisite software to build Haiku using the following command via ```brew install autoconf xorriso gawk wget nasm less mpfr gmp libmpc bison mtools```
+3. Force using the newer bison version. ```brew link bison --force```

+Note: You'll need to install gnu less from the dupes repository as macOS comes with BSD less while Haiku requires GNU less.

 **To install the prerequisite software using Macports do the following:**

 1. Install <a href="http://www.macports.org/">MacPorts</a> (A standard Installer package is provided).
-2. Close your Terminal, open a new one and type ```sudo port install autoconf cdrtools gawk wget nasm less mpfr gmp libmpc bison mtools```
+2. Close your Terminal, open a new one and type ```sudo port install autoconf xorriso gawk wget nasm less mpfr gmp libmpc bison mtools```

 If you get an error “port: command not found”, the MacPorts shell configuration, stored in <code>~/.profile</code>, is probably not taken into account.
 If you’re using Bash, you probably have a <code>~/.bash_profile</code> or <code>~/.bash_login</code> file, preventing bash to read <code>~/.profile</code>.